 We plan to conduct several clinical trials for tildacerfont in parallel over the next several years, including multiple clinical trials in adult and pediatric patients with classic CAH and in a subpopulation of females with PCOS.
 As a result, we may forgo or delay pursuit of opportunities with other indications that could have had greater commercial potential or likelihood of success.
 However, we may focus on or pursue one or more of our target indications over other potential indications and such development efforts may not be successful, which would cause us to delay the clinical development and approval of tildacerfont.
 Furthermore, research programs to identify additional indications for tildacerfont require substantial technical, financial, and human resources.
-We may also pursue additional formulations for tildacerfont, including transitioning from a tablet formulation to a granulate formulation.
-However, we may not successfully develop these additional formulations for chemistry-related, stability-related, or other reasons.
+We may also pursue additional formulations for chemistry-related, stability-related, or other reasons.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
 Our spending on current and future research and development programs for specific indications may not yield any commercially viable products.